hyperspy/hyperspy/doc/user_guide/io.rst

 For mrc files ``load`` takes the ``mmap_mode`` keyword argument enabling loading the file using a different mode (default is copy-on-write) .
-However, note that lazy loading does not support in-place writring (i.e lazy loading and the "r+" mode are incompatible).
+However, note that lazy loading does not support in-place writing (i.e lazy loading and the "r+" mode are incompatible).

 .. _image-format: